course-kit/website/content/online-course-react.md

 ### Add router to project

-We’ll now need to edit *src/index.js* and wrap our main `App` component with `BrowserRouter` so that the router will work.
+We’ll now need to edit *src/index.js* and wrap our main `App` component with `BrowserRouter` so the router will function.

 *src/index.js*